 Dear Sir or Madam,

-We hereby inform on the amendment to the Terms and Conditions of the Outhorn online store.
+Annexes 1 and 2 to the Terms and Conditions of the Outhorn online store have been changed.

 TERMS AND CONDITIONS OF THE OUTHORN ONLINE STORE:

 - Seller – the company under the name OTCF S.A. with its registered office in Wieliczka, Poland (ul.
 Grottgera 30, 32-020 Wieliczka, Poland), registered by the District Court for Krakow-Śródmieście in Krakow, 12th Commercial Division of the National Court Register number KRS: 0000555276 NIP: PL9451978451, REGON: 356630870, with the share capital of PLN 7,384,500 (fully paid-up), Outhorn Customer Service phone number: (+48) 12 351 06 72, email: [email protected] [email protected].

 - Store – the Outhorn online store available at https://eu.outhorn.com/ operated by the Seller as a sales platform through which the Seller:

 - gives access to the Store functionalities and offers services to Users;

 - enables entering into distance contracts for sale of Goods;and